 I decided to kick in the last mile so it was fun counting down the miles til it was time to go.
 I focused on increasing turnover during the last mile and was looking forward to seeing the finish line.
 I ended up launching the last bit of my kick a tad too early and was really struggling in the final bit of the race.
 Ouch.
 But it was well worth it :)

 My confidence is still a bit shaky it comes to racing half marathons, but I'm feeling better about the distance.
 I know I can run faster with more consistent training (read: no injuries!) and am actually excited to see what types of times I'll be able to post for this distance in the future.
-My old 1:46 PR is super old - as in first year of running old - and it's time for it to be crushed!

 As for the rest of the trip?
 It included plenty of eating, shopping and more eating!
 A few highlights:

 Believe it or not, this was the petite frites cone!